salleuska/fastCPPP/README.md

 Running the bash script can be memory/time-consuming, especially when calling `2_runMonteCarloCPPP.R`.
 For results in the paper, I made use of cluster computing managed via SLURM; those scripts are in the `slurmScripts` folder.

-All scripts (except `4_plotPPPdistr.R`) are parametrized and can be run separately.
+All scripts (except `4_plotPPPdistr.R` and `5_times.R`) are parametrized and can be run separately.
 Details are given in the comments at the beginning of each file.
 For example to run the CPPP procedure for the newcomb data:

 ```bash
 Rscript 1_runCPPP.R \